byessilyurt/LegalAssistantRAG/README.md

    - Implement security measures
    - Deploy production system

-## 🤝 Contributing

-Contributions are welcome!
-Please read our contributing guidelines and code of conduct before submitting pull requests.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Polish legal resources and documentation
-- Open-source AI/ML community
-- Contributors and supporters